a-gondolkodas-orome/durer-jatekok/README.md

   // a short string
   title: 'Hunyadi és a janicsárok',
   GameBoard,
-  G: {
   // a function returning a string, receives { board, ctx: { playerIndex, turnStage, ... } }
   getPlayerStepDescription,
   // a function returning a new, possibly random starting board object generateStartBoard,
   // a function with `{ board, ctx, events, moves }` parameter returning `{ nextBoard, isGameEnd, winnerIndex }` getGameStateAfterAiTurn,
   // and object with functions.
-TBD
-    moves
+TBD moves
-  }
 });

 ### Game end, determining winner